-So, with that, let us talk about the RB26 engine’s power, engine design, applications, issues, upgrades, tuning, the overall impact on the automotive industry, and its primary contribution to the automobile field and how it became so popular with tuners.
+So, with that, let us talk about the RB26 engine’s power, engine design, applications, issues, upgrades, and potential.
+We’ll also cover its contribution to the automobile field and how it became so popular with tuners.

 - Production Run: 1989 – 2002